Duluth's grand mansion

 The Congdons, however, weren't ostentatious.
 Many of the objets d'art are souvenirs, collected on their travels around the world, and many of the paintings Clara did herself.
 None of the rooms is particularly large.

-The most fabulous room is the smallest: the Arts and Crafts breakfast room, lined with windows, ferns and glowing green faience tiles.
+The most fabulous room is the smallest: the Arts and Crafts breakfast room, lined with windows, ferns and glowing green faience ceramic tiles.

-When I visited Glensheen with friends one November, after the rooms had been lavishly decorated for the holdiays, we started in the children's playroom, where our guide, opened a built-in bench filled with a jumble of puzzles and games.
+When I visited Glensheen with friends one November, after the rooms had been lavishly decorated for the holidays, we started in the children's playroom, where our guide, opened a built-in bench filled with a jumble of puzzles and games.

 "Imagine, they're from 1908 or 1910, and they're still here," Breivik said.
 "When the children married, they bought their own mansions, and they bought their own stuff, I imagine."

 She looked at us more closely and smiled.
-"There are more than 300 Congond descendants, so if you're one, let me know, so I can get an invitation to see one of those houses."
+"There are more than 300 Congdon descendants, so if you're one, let me know, so I can get an invitation to see one of those houses."